sallyakuffo/Projects/_posts/2020-04-30-US-Healthcare-Atlas-Project.markdown

 The data used in this project was acquired from a variety of websites.
 These include, the Centre for Disease Control(CDC), the Organisation for Economic Cooperation and Development(OECD),the Centers for Medicaid and Medicare Services(CMS) and the Kaiser Family Foundation(KFF) websites.

 ### Insights.
-* **5 year cancer survival rates.
-The United States is a world leader in medical innovation such as robotic surgeries, pharmaceutical advances and medical treatment.
+* The United States is a world leader in medical innovation such as robotic surgeries, pharmaceutical advances and medical treatment.
 From 2000 to 2010 the US produced half of the worlds new medicines.
 6-12 of the top 20 medical device companies are headquartered in the US.